TheGalfins/GNSS_Compare/docs/implemented_algorithms.rst

 *Practical advise: Take care that the unknowns from the linearized pseudorange equations are not the same as the position related unknowns that we are estimating directly in the EKF state vector.
 Check the GNSS Compare code (e.g., StaticExtendedKalmanFilter class) to understand how this is handled*.

-Good, now we can see how the EKF was implemented for the *static user* and the *dynamic user*.
+Good, now we can see how the EKF was implemented for the *static user* and the *dynamic user*!

 Static user
 -----------